open-sauced/docs/docs/maintainers/growing-your-project.md

 ### When to grow your project

-When it comes to deciding on whether your open source project is ready to grow, consider reviewing your project's repository insights page in its Workspace page and asking yourself the following questions:
+When it comes to deciding on whether your open source project is ready to grow, consider reviewing your project's Repository Insights page and asking yourself the following questions:

 - Are there tasks that are becoming too overwhelming for me and/or team?
 - How can I improve and maintaining my project's current and pending features?